spiral-packages/package-skeleton/README.md

 This repo can be used to scaffold a Spiral Framework package.
 Follow these steps to get started:

 1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton.
-2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
+2. Run `php ./configure.php` to run a script that will replace all placeholders throughout all the files.
 ---
 <!--/delete-->
 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.